|Title:||Associate Head Track & Field Coach (Sprints/Hurdles)|

 |Previous College:||Indianapolis '00, Savannah College of Art and Design '10|

-Ernie Clark is in his fourth season at Ashland University as assistant coach for sprints/hurdles.
+Ernie Clark is in his fifth season at Ashland University, and his second as associate head coach.

 In 2016-17, Clark guided Pringle to a pair of NCAA Division II national championships - the 400-meter dash both indoors and outdoors.
 Clark was named Midwest Region Men's Assistant Coach of the Year outdoors by the USTFCCCA.